Discover more from Black Mountain Analysis

 Article 5 says that the allies should consult on whether and how to support the member under attack.
-The decision of the single member states could be to send medical equipment or simply to do nothing.
+The decision of the individual member states could be to send medical equipment or simply to do nothing.
 This applies to America as well.
 America wouldn’t do much for Eastern European states.
 And it certainly would NOT fight Russia over them.
-I’m not yet sure, about central and west Europe, since America will need them, for reindustrializing over their resources and industries.
+I’m not yet sure about central and west Europe, since America will need them for reindustrializing their resources and industries.

-I want you all to keep in mind, what the ultimate goal of Russia is.
-Russia’s ultimate goal is to secure its strategic security in the western direction, by forcing the West to accept the new draft treaty for European security.
+I want you all to keep in mind that the ultimate goal of Russia is to secure its strategic security in the western direction by forcing the West to accept the new draft treaty for European security.
 Either voluntarily or by force.
-Force can be military, economic or revolutionary.
+Force can be military, economic, or revolutionary.
 Don’t forget that part.
 In case of failure, we all are simply going to die. 😊 I pointed out the process and the reasons in detail in my analysis of Phase 3.

-As I pointed out in the quoted article, who is cheering for Russia to lose, is cheering for his own death.
+As I pointed out in the quoted article, whoever is cheering for Russia to lose is cheering for his own death.

 The lynchpin – Odessa

-The strategic lynchpin, whether there will be a Ukraine, going forward, or not, is Odessa.
-With Odessa, Ukraine could sustain some kind of economy, by accessing the Black Sea.
-Probably it would be enough, to continue an existence as a classic American failed state, like Libya and some others that I won’t name so as to not insult the people living there.
+The strategic lynchpin that determines whether there will be a Ukraine going forward or not, is Odessa.
+With Odessa, Ukraine could sustain some kind of economy by accessing the Black Sea.
+It would probably be enough to continue an existence as a classic American failed state, like Libya or some others that I won’t name so as to not insult the people living there.

 It would give Russia the control of a big part of the Black Sea.
 In fact, Russia’s dominance in the Black Sea couldn’t be contested anymore.
 Not only not from the Sea, but also not from the land or air.

 Russia would have a deep outpost within the east flank of NATO, which is crucial.
-Think of radars, air bases, air defences, missile bases, fleet bases, marshalling grounds, etc.
+Think of radars, air bases, air defenses, missile bases, fleet bases, marshalling grounds, etc.